mahdi-b/symTyper_docs/Web.rst

-If the anlysis completed successfully, you will be presented with the a summary table where the various componenents of the analysis can be accessed.
+If the anlysis completed successfully, you will be presented with the a summary table where the various componenents of the analysis can be accessed (:ref:`main_results_page`).
 The results are gouped by section: Clades, Subtypes, Multiples, Trees, Breakdown.
 These sections are explained below.

 .. _main_results_page: